Regulated Covid-19 Testing

 Terms and Conditions

-- Tests are performed in a London-based laboratory and in no way affects the supply chain of PCR tests for the NHS.
+- Tests are performed in a London-based laboratory and in no way affects the supply chain of tests for the NHS.

 - As per the government guidance; if you do think you might have Coronavirus, please keep yourself isolated until test results come back to discuss.